solvingj/envx/README.md

 `envx` aims to provide a native, cross-platform, cross-language command-line utility for managing environment variables during development workflows in a robust way.
 It was inspired by the "Profiles" feature of the Conan Package Manager for C and C++.
 It is also somewhat inspired by a common convention shared by Python, Docker, and others which is supporting `-e env_var` and `-e env_var=value` as command-line arguments.
 It also aims to enable users to make use of the existing `.env` file format which is becoming somewhat in some ecosystems.

-# How To Use:
+## How To Use:

-With `envx`, the workflow of a given script can look like this:
+With `envx`, you can execute your script or application using the following method:

-        envx run --with-env somevars.env --with-env somevars2.env "any_other_app"
+        envx run --with-env somevars.env --with-env somevars2.env "<your_script_or_app>"

-# Value Proposition
+## Advantage

 There is a key difference with the way this command is composed, compared to the more traditional method.
 Here is an example of how devops scripts look in many respositories: